ppostman/calorie_gpt/README.md

 ## Database

-The API uses SQLite as the database, storing data in `nutrition.db`.
-The database will be created automatically when you first run the application.
+The API uses PostgreSQL as the database.
+The database schema will be automatically created when you first run the application using GORM's auto-migration feature.